Long lines at polls as final day of early voting nears

-The Allen County Board of Elections was busy today with lines of people waiting to cast their ballot for early voting.
+The Allen County Board of Elections was busy on Sunday with lines of people waiting to cast their ballot for early voting.

 The line grew and almost extended to the next block, and for some people in line, they knew it was just that important to practice their right to vote.